ku-sldg/stairCASE/examples/compcert/VST2/README.md

 ## final remarks
 > This sort of verification is surprisingly not that difficult,
 >> but dang the proofs are nearly opaque.
+>> Although, let's be honest, machine proofs are in general opaque.
+>> Not needing to understand the process is kind of the selling point.

 > I think an effective proofing strategy here is to develop code and proof side-by-side.
 >> In these experiments, I developed the final little program in many iterations.